-The Council, where it has an interest in entities that would otherwise be regarded as subsidiaries, associates or joint ventures, is required to produce supplementary information in the form of summarised group accounts.
+The Council, where it has an interest in entities that would otherwise be regarded as subsidiaries, associates or joint ventures, is required to produce group accounts.
 On 1 April 2016, the Council created a new organisation (Volair Ltd) to deliver leisure services across the borough.
 Volair is a wholly owned subsidiary of the Council and a not for profit company.
-The assets, liabilities and cash flows of Volair are not considered material and as such group accounts have not been produced.
-From April 2016, the income and expenditure relating to leisure services are not included in the Council's single entity accounts.
+As such, from April 2016, the income and expenditure relating to leisure services are not included in the Council's single entity accounts.
+The Council will not prepare group accounts in its financial statements as the balances, transactions and cash flows of Volair Ltd are not considered to be material.